 Field-hunting tip

-Look in hydrothermal sulfide deposits country — that is the host setting where izoklakeite typically forms.
+Look in hydrothermal sulfide deposits country, the host setting where izoklakeite typically forms.
 If you start seeing galena, pyrite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a acicular to prismatic crystals, often as striated needles or fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.